shalvah/just-api/README.md

 ```

 This simplifies things for everyone, developer and user.

+Another thing I added is the `--run-server` option.
+SWhen you specify this option, just-api will attempt to start your local server using `npm start`.
+So you don't have to have another terminal open, and you can use this in CI easily.

+Also, reports now go into a `.justapi_reports/` folder (This can't be configured).

 There may be more changes coming in the future, but that's all for now.
 To install this fork: